Is lightning near McKinney right now?

 Thunderstorm season near McKinney

-McKinney sits in Texas, which averages about 45 thunderstorm days a year — roughly 1.8× the US average of 25.
+Lightning near McKinney follows Texas's pattern of about 45 thunderstorm days a year, roughly 1.8× the national average of 25.
 Lightning near McKinney is most frequent April–August.

 - TX thunderstorm days/yr